 Runtime Threat Detection Policy Tuning

-The tuner may be especially helpful when deploying Sysdig Secure runtime policies in a new environment.
+The tuner can be especially helpful when deploying Sysdig Secure runtime policies in a new environment.
 Your environment may include applications that legitimately perform actions such as running Docker clients in containers, changing namespaces, or writing below binary directories, but which trigger unwanted floods of related policy events in the default policies and rules provided by Sysdig.

-Using Runtime Policy Tuner
+Use the Runtime Policy Tuner

 1. Log in to Sysdig Secure as Admin and choose Policies > Threat Detection | Runtime Policy Tuning.

 In the background, the tuner will evaluate policy events as they are received by the Sysdig backend, find applicable exceptions values, and add them.
-The AppliedTuning Exceptions file is passed along to all Sysdig agents, along with the rules and policies.
+The Applied Tuning Exceptions file is passed along to all Sysdig agents, along with the rules and policies.

-To start over from scratch, clear the Applied Tuning Exceptions text and re-enable with the Tuning Engine toggle.
+To start over from scratch, clear the Applied Tuning Exceptions text and re-enable the Tuning Engine toggle.

-Understanding How the Tuning Engine Works
+Understand How the Tuning Engine Works

 When Does the Tuner Add Exceptions?